iMuhammadAnas/Student-Management-System/README.md

 Data is stored locally in JSON files (for example: users.json).

-Session-based authentication is used; no JWT or OAuth.
+Session-based authentication is used no JWT or OAuth.

 Clean and simple UI using EJS.